AlonKendler/summa-task/README.md

 ## Overview

-Summa Task is a web application designed to process Hebrew tax receipts using OCR and format the extracted text into a structured JSON format.
-The application allows users to upload an image of a receipt, processes the image using Google Vision API, and displays the formatted text on the web page.
-The formatted text is also sent to the provided email address.
+Summa Task is a web application designed to process Hebrew tax receipts and text images, using OCR and extract the text.
+The application allows users to upload an image of a receipt, processes the image using Google Vision API, and displays the text on the web page.
+The text is also sent to the provided email address.

 ## Features